Pantheon, Rome: Modern

-Two monarchs of the Kingdom of Italy are buried in the Pantheon: King Vittorio Emanuele II and King Umberto I, as well as Umberto's Queen Consort, Margherita.
-It was supposed to be the final resting place for the Monarchs of Italy of the House of Savoy, but the Monarchy was abolished in June 1946 and the authorities have refused to grant a burial to the former kings who died in exile (King Vittorio Emanuele III and King Umberto II).
-The National Institute for the Honour Guard of the Royal Tombs of the Pantheon, which was originally chartered by the House of Savoy, and has subsequently operated with the authorisation of the Italian Republic, mounts a guard of honour in front of the Royal tombs.
+After the unification of Italy, two monarchs of the Kingdom of Italy were buried in the Pantheon; Vittorio Emanuele II and Umberto I, as well as Umberto's queen consort, Margherita.
+It was supposed to be the final resting place for the monarchs of Italy of the House of Savoy, but the monarchy was abolished in June 1946 and the authorities have refused to grant burial in the Pantheon to the former kings who died in exile (Vittorio Emanuele III and Umberto II).
+The National Institute for the Honour Guard of the Royal Tombs of the Pantheon, which was originally chartered by the House of Savoy and has subsequently operated with the authorisation of the Italian Republic, mounts a guard of honour in front of the royal tombs.

+An urban planning campaign by the new government sought to expand access around the Pantheon and other sites in the historic center.
+The Palazzo Crescenzi was partially demolished, widening the previously very narrow Via della Rotonda.
+Remaining attached buildings, including a bakery known as the "Forno della Palombella", were demolished.
+The twin bell towers commissioned by Urban VIII were also removed in 1883 under the direction of Minister of Public Instruction Guido Baccelli.

+During the Fascist period, as part of a broad range of archaeological initiatives, extensive restoration work began on the Pantheon.
+Starting in 1928, much of the 18th-century coating and invasive repair work on the dome was struck off and redone with more solid plaster.
+Exterior brickwork was repaired with matching bricks chiseled with marks to distinguish them from original work.
+The floor was polished and sections of crumbling marble replaced by modern pavonazzetto and Giallo di Siena.

+In 1998, the doors were restored to full functionality after the supporting hinges were replaced.
+Restoration work in 2004–2005 addressed staining from water intrusion with repairs to the roof, and the consolidation and cleaning of plaster on the interior ceiling.
+A 45 m tall self-propelled scaffold was built for the project, which only obscured a section of the dome at a time.

 The Pantheon is in use as a Catholic church, and as such, visitors are asked to keep an appropriate level of deference.
 Masses are celebrated there on Sundays and holy days of obligation.
 Weddings are also held there from time to time.